How to Paint with Acrylics: Creative Painting Techniques

 A sponge can be a very versatile tool in painting, it can produce a broad range of effects.

 Natural sponges have the advantage of being more flexible and produce more interesting patterns than the less expensive synthetic ones.
 Synthetic sponges are suitable for lying flat and even areas of color.

-When painting with a sponge, always wet the sponge with water and then squeeze well; then apply the paint with soft dabbing motion.
+When painting with a sponge, always wet the sponge with water and then squeeze well; then apply the paint with soft dabbing motions.
 You can also use a sponge to lift wet paint.